-Strengthening capacity of national entities
+Strengthening the capacity of national entities

-An essential component of UNDP’s mandate when managing grants for the Global Fund to Fight Aids, TB and Malaria (Global Fund) is capacity building with the aim to transfer full responsibility for the management of Global Fund grants to national and regional entities.
+An essential component of UNDP’s mandate when managing grants for the Global Fund to Fight Aids, TB and Malaria (Global Fund) is capacity-building with the aim to transfer full responsibility for the management of Global Fund grants to national and regional entities.
 This support often includes programme management, financial management and oversight, sub-recipient management and governance.
-As such, UNDP’s role as Principal Recipient (PR) is an interim role, as it seeks to build the capacity of partners to assume leadership of the grant or to manage domestic resources in cases where external financing is ending.
+As such, UNDP’s role as PR is an interim role, as it seeks to build the capacity of partners to assume leadership of the grant or to manage domestic resources in cases where external financing is ending.
 As PR, UNDP has worked closely with CVC over the past two years, to address challenges and enhance project management systems and controls.
 In March 2018, the Global Fund formally assessed the capacity of CVC to manage the grant and advised that CVC has demonstrated the required capacities.

-This important milestone was achieved through close coordination and strong collaboration between UNDP and CVC, with support from Centro de Orientation e Investigacion Integral (COIN) in the Dominican Republic.
+This important milestone was achieved through close coordination and strong collaboration between UNDP and CVC, with support from the Centro de Orientation e Investigacion Integral (COIN) in the Dominican Republic.

 Achievements through strategic partnerships

 To ensure a smooth transition, UNDP worked with CVC and the Global Fund to develop a roadmap for change in the PR role with key milestones to monitor progress.
 A transition working group was established under the Technical Advisory Group (TAG) which regularly monitored progress against the roadmap.
 Through a proactive, solution-oriented approach by all partners, transition of the PR role has been achieved.